 1.6.2 There will be a separate AS imbalance calculation for each AS product.

-1.6.3 Non-zero net AS imbalance amounts will be charged or paid to QSEs on a Load Ratio Share (LRS) basis.
+1.6.3 15-minute settlements of non-zero net AS imbalance amounts will be charged or paid to QSEs on a Load Ratio Share (LRS) basis.
 If the DAM award plus self-arrangement MW amounts are exactly balanced with the RTM award MW amounts, there will be no LRS-based charges or payment (i.e., AS imbalance charges and payments will be exchanges between AS suppliers).

-1.6.4 The basis for the approach to the new AS imbalance calculation is the current process for energy imbalance payments and charges.
+1.6.4 The basis for the approach to the new AS imbalance calculation is similar to the current process for energy imbalance payments and charges.

 1.6.5.
-The RTM obligation for a QSE is equal to the RTM LRS multiplied by sum of all RTM awards (i.e., there is no portfolio self-arrangement for the RTM).
+The RTM AS obligation for a QSE is equal to the RTM LRS multiplied by sum of all RTM AS awards (i.e., there is no portfolio self-arrangement for the RTM).

 Note: For non-consensus items, opposing key principle or principle concept language would be provided in this form to TAC for their review.